citp/BlockSci/README.rst

 Latest release (BlockSci v0.3)
 ================================

-Version 0.3 includes many bug fixes and a massive 5x performance improvements, which you can read about in the `release notes`_.
+Version 0.3 includes many bug fixes and a massive 5x performance improvement, which you can read about in the `release notes`_.
 We are also releasing new AMI image_ running version 0.3 (explained under "Quick setup" below) as well as updated documentation.

 .. _release notes: https://citp.github.io/BlockSci/changelog.html#version-0-3